Missouri River Runner: Missouri River Runner

 In 2008, Amtrak and the Missouri Department of Transportation (MoDOT) decided to merge the Mules and Ann Rutledge into a single route.
 The name of the new route was announced in January 2009 as part of the "Name The Train" contest held by MoDOT.
 The winning name was submitted by Keith Kohler of Glendale, Missouri; it reflects the fact that the route largely parallels the Missouri River.
 The other finalists were Missouri Rail Blazer, ShowMeMO, Truman Service and River Cities Corridor.
 The service is financed primarily through funds made available by MoDOT.

-In November 2009, Amtrak and Union Pacific completed an $8.1 million 9000 ft passing loop near California, Missouri, designed to improve performance along the route.
+In November 2009, Amtrak and Union Pacific completed an $8.1-million 9000 ft passing loop near California, Missouri, designed to improve performance along the route.
 It was funded by the state of Missouri and the Federal Railroad Administration and has been credited with helping to improve Amtrak's on-time performance.
 Due to these improvements, on-time performance has increased from less than 70% to 95%.

 During fiscal year 2015, the service carried a total of 178,915 passengers, a 5.5% decrease from FY 2014's total of 189,402 passengers.
 The trains had a total revenue of $5,108,200 during FY 2015, a decrease of 4.4% from FY 2014's total of $5,341,229.

 As of October 1, 2013, Amtrak cannot use its federal operating grant to share the cost of the Missouri River Runner route, because the Passenger Rail Investment and Improvement Act of 2008 does not allow cost-sharing on any route shorter than 750 mi.
 By 2020, the State of Missouri owed Amtrak $6.5 million in unpaid bills in addition to that year's contract amount for continued service.

 COVID-19 pandemic

 In March 2020, service was reduced to one round trip per day due to the COVID-19 pandemic.
 Amtrak and MoDOT restored the route's second daily round trip on July 19, 2021.
 However, this second round trip was once again suspended on January 3, 2022, after the Missouri General Assembly cut the trip from the state budget.
 Missouri restored full funding in July 2022 amid increased demand for public transit due to high gas prices.
-The second-round trip returned on July 18, but was suspended again on October 24, 2022, due to a shortage of available train equipment.
-The second-round trip was officially added back again on December 16, 2022.
+The second round trip returned on July 18, but was suspended again on October 24, 2022, due to a shortage of available train equipment.
+The second round trip was officially added back again on December 16, 2022.

 On May 23, 2022, Amtrak began through-routing one round trip of the Missouri River Runner and Lincoln Service, creating a Kansas City–Chicago round trip.
+As of September 2025, a third daily round trip is expected to begin in April 2026.